 Prediction of Clinical Outcome

-Next, we set out to combine the multi-omic data with the extensive medical metadata associated from our patient cohort to identify biomarkers predictive of mortality at the time of hospital presentation and admission.
-Initially, our analysis unsupervised hierarchical clustering of proteomics (Figure 1C) or metabolomics data (Figure 1D) revealed no association of mortality with overall proteomic or metabolomic profiles.
-However, upon further analysis, we identified specific proteins that were significantly associated with mortality outcomes.
-We found that 87 proteins were significantly enriched in patients who died, while 29 proteins were significantly enriched in patients who survived (Figure 6A)
+Next, we set out to combine the multi-omic data with the extensive medical metadata associated from our patient cohort to identify biomarkers predictive of mortality at the time of hospital presentation and admission Our unsupervised hierarchical clustering analyses of proteomics (Figure 1C) or metabolomics data (Figure 1D) revealed no high-level associations of mortality with overall proteomic or metabolomic profiles.
+However, when conducting feature-level analysis, we identified specific proteins that were significantly associated with mortality outcomes.
+We found that 87 proteins were significantly enriched in patients who died, while 29 proteins were significantly enriched in patients who survived (Figure 6A).

 The enrichment analysis of proteins significantly associated with survival revealed an association with biological processes and components linked to cellular structures and signaling functions.
 Specifically, the significant proteins were enriched for terms associated with the Golgi apparatus, external side of the plasma membrane, calcium ion binding, and extracellular matrix (Figure 6B).
 These terms suggest a role for cellular trafficking, membrane interactions, and structural integrity in influencing patient survival, potentially through mechanisms that enhance cellular resilience and communication.